Awards & Recognition

-Kate is a Senior Art Director at 360i New York where she is slowly breaking down the barriers that keep her team from doing their best work.
-By redefining brands’ strategies with creative insights, fostering close interdepartmental relationships, and continually pushing the bar on her creative work with avant-garde thinking, she produces measurable results for both her clients and her agency.
+As a Senior Art Director at 360i New York Kate broke down the barriers that kept her team from doing their best work.
+By redefining brands’ strategies with creative insights, fostering close interdepartmental relationships, and continually pushing the bar on her work with avant-garde thinking, she produced measurable results for both her clients and her agency.

 McGarry Bowen, NYC